bibanon/tubeup/README.md

 It was designed by the [Bibliotheca Anonoma](https://github.com/bibanon/bibanon/wiki) to archive single videos, playlists (see warning below about more than video uploads) or accounts to the Internet Archive.

+## Changes specific to this fork
+- Clean-up IP addresses contained by Youtube-generated info files before IA upload
+- Do not abort after a failure but try the next item + saner timeout values
+- Accept arbitrary yt-dlp options (⚠️)
+- Can upload existing resource (⚠️ under certain strict condition, see --help and a52031c)
+- Can upload existing resource based on a local JSON info file
+- More efficient at proceessing a large number of files/URL
+- Broken testsuite (⚠️)

 ## Prerequisites

 This script strongly recommends Linux or some sort of POSIX system (such as macOS), preferably from a rented VPS and not your personal machine or phone.